hzhhdh/Hyperliquid-Order-Book-Imbalance-Sniper-Bot/README.md

 # Staking Tool: Crypto Staking Software for Windows and macOS

 Staking Tool is a powerful, user-friendly desktop application designed for cryptocurrency staking, enabling users to earn passive income through Proof-of-Stake (PoS) blockchains.
 This software supports staking for major cryptocurrencies like Ethereum (ETH), Cardano (ADA), Solana (SOL), Polkadot (DOT), Cosmos (ATOM), Avalanche (AVAX), Tezos (XTZ), and Algorand (ALGO).
-With real-time metrics, advanced analytics, and automated pool selection, CryptoStake Desktop maximizes your staking rewards while ensuring ease of use.
+With real-time metrics, advanced analytics, and automated pool selection, Staking Tool maximizes your staking rewards while ensuring ease of use.

 > Staking Tool is the go-to crypto staking software for high-net-worth individuals and institutional investors.
 Whether you're new to staking or a seasoned DeFi enthusiast, our app simplifies the process while offering robust features to optimize your returns.